bbenligiray/api3-contracts/docs/contracts/hashregistry.md

 )
 ```

-Note that the signatures are created before the respective hash is registered, and it only matters if the signer is set as a signer during the registration transactions, and not while the signature is being created.
+Note that the signatures are created before the respective hash is registered, and it only matters if the signer is set as a signer during the registration transaction, and not while the signature is being created.

-There is no functionality for signers to cancel their signatures through a transaction, as expecting the signer to send this transaction across all instances of HashRegistry would be error-prone.
+There is no functionality for signers to cancel their signatures through a transaction, as expecting the signer to send this transaction to all instances of HashRegistry would be error-prone.
 Instead, the signer can be swapped out to make their signature invalid.

 ### Delegation signatures